 If you go through a Ph.D. program, you will find graduate school a very different world from undergraduate school.
 If you just get an M.S., then graduate school may not be much different from undergrad (depending on where you get your degree), except that the courses are deeper and more advanced.
 But for a Ph.D. student, graduate school is a whole new ballgame.
 The students who do well are the ones who learn this earlier rather than later and make the necessary adjustments.

 Graduate school is not primarily about taking courses.
-You will take classes in the beginning but in your later years you probably won't have any classes.
+You will take classes in the beginning but in your later years you probably won’t have any classes.
 People judge a recently graduated Ph.D. by his or her research, not by his or her class grades.
-And, without any offense to my professors, most of what you learn in a Ph.D. program comes outside of classes: from doing research on your own, attending conferences, and talking to your fellow students.
+And, without any offense to my professors, most of what you learn in a Ph.D. program comes outside of classes: from doing research on your own, attending conferences, and discussions with your fellow students.
 Success in graduate school does not come from completing a set number of course units but rather from successfully completing a research program.

 Graduate school is more like an apprenticeship where each student has his or her own project, and the masters may or may not be particularly helpful.
 It’s like teaching swimming by tossing students into the deep end of the pool and seeing who makes it to the other end alive and who drowns.
 It’s like training clock designers by locking students inside a clock factory with some working clocks and lots of clock parts and machines for building clocks.
 However, the instructions are at best incomplete and even the masters themselves don’t know exactly how to build next year’s models.